 Place places man in such a way that itreveals the external bonds of his existence and at the same time the depths ofhis freedom and reality.
 (M.Heidegger)

-In a world were individualism and predetermined dysfunctional systems are sustained, we strive for self- expression and freedom.
-However I believe that we, fluid, imaginative and changeable beings can find our freedom not by holding on to our individuality but by rediscovering the capacity to re-connect to the world and respond imaginatively to the depths of our reality.
+More then ever we are witnessing the collapse of existing dysfunctional systems.
+As we strive for self- expression, we fluid, imaginative and changeable beings can find our freedom not by holding on to our individuality but by rediscovering the capacity to re-connect to our true selves and respond imaginatively to the depths of our reality.